Cats And Jigsaw Puzzles.

 Whichever your choice to preserve your puzzle work in progress, it's always helpful to know that your cat loves you and will do anything for your attention, so just take a break, love your cat, and then puzzle on.

-Show me your favorite photos of your cat "helping" with your puzzle.
+Please show me your favorite photos of your cat "helping" with your puzzle.
 I'd love to see how many cats can resist a good jigsaw puzzle.
 I'm sure there aren't many...
+Here's Kori taking a break from the puzzling action!
+What a beautiful helper.

 Share your image and we may choose it to feature on our social media, blog, website, and other areas.